Hunt for the Wilderpeople: Production

-Waititi first began to adapt the book Wild Pork and Watercress in 2005, and completed multiple different drafts.
+Waititi first began to adapt the book in 2005, and completed multiple different drafts.
 The early drafts stayed true to the book.
 However, later versions departed from it in several ways.
 Julian Dennison was cast by Waititi from earlier work they did together on a commercial.

 The film had a budget of approximately NZ$4.5 million, of which $2 million came from the New Zealand Film Commission.

-The film was shot over five weeks, in locations including the Central Plateau and the Waitākere Ranges.
+The film was shot over 5 weeks, on locations including the Central Plateau and Waitākere Ranges.
 Almost the entire film was shot using a single camera.

 Music

 The soundtrack was composed by Moniker and was released on 8 April 2016 by Majestical Pictures Ltd. All original songs were written and performed by Moniker unless specified.